mrhrifat/development-javascript/README.md

 **Note:** To follow this ES6 tutorial, you should have a good knowledge of JavaScript up to ES5.

-## Why ES6 Instead of Advance JavaScript
+## Why ES6 Instead of Development JavaScript
 JavaScript ES6 brings new syntax and new awesome features to make your code more modern and more readable.
 It allows you to write less code and do more.
 ES6 introduces us to many great features like arrow functions, template strings, class destruction, Modules… and more.

 ## Agenda